saramcel/Group5_Final_Project/README.md

   2. What are the least contributing features in this data set?
   3. What combinations are the worst for Heart Disease outcomes?

-Link to Draft Google Slides: https://docs.google.com/presentation/d/1YcjTtTXW_EbCUtDzR2xOAC7jaD8-WxlcsyS_BWhDxWs/edit?usp=sharing
+Click [here](https://docs.google.com/presentation/d/1YcjTtTXW_EbCUtDzR2xOAC7jaD8-WxlcsyS_BWhDxWs/edit?usp=sharing) for Google Slides Draft.

 #### Communication Protocols
 - Slack for the main discussion